Walking at Booderee

 These trails offer a full day exploring the St Georges Headland.

-You may take the Circuit Trail from Steamers Beach car park (11.4 km return), or extend your walk by using the many smaller marked trails along the way (in total about 20 km).
+You can take the Circuit Trail from Steamers Beach car park (11.4 km return) or extend your walk with the many smaller marked trails along the way (about 20 km in total).

 Walk to Brooks Lookout for expansive views of the coastline.
 If you follow the Circuit Trail southwest and take the short trails to St Georges Head, Corangamite and Kittys Point you will arrive at rocky cliffs and outcrops emerging from the ocean.
 You can view the Cape St George Lighthouse from a platform.

-Remember to set off with plenty of water, drink, stop for rests and refreshments, and stay on the marked tracks.
+Remember to bring plenty of water and food and always stay on the marked tracks.